 Joel R. Hurt

 Joel R. Hurt is a Partner in Feinstein Doyle Payne & Kravec, LLC.
-For the past 21 years, Joel has represented employees and retirees in more than 50 class action lawsuits throughout the United States for employee benefits under the Employee Retirement Income Security Act (or ERISA).
+For more than twenty-one years, Joel has represented employees and retirees in more than 50 class action lawsuits throughout the United States for employee benefits under the Employee Retirement Income Security Act (or ERISA).

 Joel has successfully litigated claims challenging cuts to company-provided retiree health benefits; claims to remedy imprudent investments by 401(k) plan fiduciaries; and claims challenging the denial or underpayment of pension and healthcare benefits.
 Representative cases include: